Charu20020615/cleaning-service-app/README.md

 Email: admin123@gmail.com
 Password: admin123
 ```
-Enter the following credentials on the login page to access the admin dashboard
+Enter the following credentials on the User login page to access the admin dashboard

 ---